 As part of initial proposal submission, GSA is requiring all Contractors to represent size status for each NAICS Code within the awarded Domain(s), including exceptions where applicable, to ensure fair opportunity within each Domain.
-Contractors will be awarded only the Domain CLINs in which the entity represents that it is an SBA-certified 8(a) Small Business concern for the size standard corresponding with the NAICS Code assigned to each CLIN.
+Contractors will be awarded only the Domain CLINs in which the entity represents that it is a small business concern for the size standard corresponding with the NAICS Code assigned to each CLIN.
 The awarded CLINs represent the fair opportunity pools in which the awardee may compete.
 Offerors will not be awarded any Domain CLINs in which they represent their size as other than small unless an exception to affiliation exists as set forth in 13 CFR § 121.103(b).
-The chosen order-level CLIN will determine the NAICS Code and corresponding size standard based on the awardee's size at the time of IDIQ offer (or most recent Master Contract re-representation) for that NAICS Code, unless the OCO's task order solicitation explicitly requires a size re-representation from all Offerors at the order level.
+The chosen order-level CLIN will determine the NAICS Code and corresponding size standard based on the awardee's size at the time of IDIQ offer (or most recent Master Contract rerepresentation) for that NAICS Code, unless the OCO's task order solicitation explicitly requires a size re-representation from all Offerors at the order level.